William Shatner’s Name, Along With Over A Million Others, To Be Flown To The Sun Aboard Parker Solar Probe

-The man who portrayed the daring and boisterous Captain James T. Kirk of the USS Enterprise in 1976’s Star Trek is set to find his name hurtling throughout the final frontier in search of the sun, SyFyWire reports.
+The man who portrayed the daring and boisterous Captain James T. Kirk of the USS Enterprise on Star Trek is set to find his name hurtling throughout the final frontier in search of the sun, SyFyWire reports.

-William Shatner – recognized for his work not only in science fiction but also in police drama TJ Hooker, drama-comedy Boston Legal, and early reality TV entry Rescue 911 – has been boosting a project that has finally come to fruition with the launch of the Parker Solar Probe on July 31st of this year.
-While tickets are now “sold out” and no longer available as the final stages of fabrication and testing take place at NASA, the launch and the seven year journey towards the center of our solar system to record vital metrics from our sun is the focus of most stargazers attention.
+William Shatner – recognized for his work not only in science fiction, but also in the police drama TJ Hooker, drama-comedy Boston Legal, and early reality TV entry Rescue 911 – has been boosting a project that has finally come to fruition with the launch of the Parker Solar Probe on July 31 of this year.
+While tickets are now “sold out,” as the final stages of fabrication and testing take place at NASA, the launch and the seven year journey toward the center of our solar system to record vital metrics from our sun is the focus of most stargazers attention.

 All aboard!
 A memory card containing 1,137,202 names submitted from all over the world was mounted onto a plaque and installed on Parker #SolarProbe on May 18.
 Read more and find out what other data will make the trip: https://t.co/ejaSuAB1Gh pic.twitter.com/RTC5hZpbMd